Sharp upper tail behavior of line ensembles via the tangent method

-We will lower bound the probability of $\h_1$ being above the two boundary points using the FKG inequality.
-We know that the FKG inequality will be sharp in lower bounding the probability of $\{\h_1(x_1) > 0, \h_1(x_2) > 0\}$ for any $x_1 < 0 < x_2$; recall from Theorem~\ref{mt.fkg sharpness} that the sharpness holds if the line connecting $(x_1, 0)$ and $(x_2,0)$ is tangent to $-x^2$, which is clearly the case here, with the tangency location at zero.
-(Though we do not actually apply Theorem~\ref{mt.fkg sharpness}, as that will be proven as a consequence of the theorem we are currently proving.)
+We want to get a lower bound on the two-point probability by considering the event where $\cL_1$ lies above a well-chosen point on each of the tangency lines, and then compute the probability that a Brownian bridge with these two boundary points passes above $(-\theta^{1/2}, a\theta)$ and $(\theta^{1/2}, b\theta)$.
+Notice that the Brownian bridge will ignore the lower boundary condition, which is allowed when proving lower bounds since, by monotonicity, the lower boundary would only push the bridge up.
+We will lower bound the probability of $\cL_1$ being above the two chosen boundary points using the FKG inequality.
+We anticipate that the FKG inequality will be sharp in lower bounding the probability of $\{\cL_1(x_1) > \theta_1, \cL_1(x_2) > \theta_2\}$ for any $x_1 < x_2$ and $\theta_1$, $\theta_2$ such that the line connecting $(x_1,\theta_1)$ and $(x_2,\theta_2)$ is tangent to $-x^2$, so this is the condition that guides the choice of the boundary points.

-This leads us to choose the boundary points such that they lie on the tangency lines passing through $(-\theta^{1/2}, a\theta)$ and $(\theta^{1/2}, b\theta)$ and have $y$-coordinates zero.
-A simple calculation using the tangency line equations from \eqref{e.two point tangency lines} shows that these two $x$-coordinates are